-Throughout her career, Ms. LaPorte has also performed as a soloist and chamber musician for many arts organizations, music societies, museums, libraries, musical theatre productions, and educational institutions worldwide.
+Throughout her career, Ms. LaPorte has also performed as a soloist and chamber musician for many arts organizations, music societies, festivals, museums, libraries, musical theatre productions, and educational institutions worldwide.
 She has played for WSHU Public Radio, appeared on television with PBS/WLIW, News 12 Long Island, FiOS 1, KCTU, and as a recording artist she can be heard on Centaur Records.

 Michelle LaPorte is an Adjunct Faculty member at Suffolk County Community College teaching flute, music history and music theory.
 She is also currently the Lead Flute Teacher at Usdan Summer Camp for the Arts.
 For twenty years she was an Associate Professor and the Coordinator of Woodwind Studies at Five Towns College, New York.
 For her commitment to higher education Professor LaPorte has been honored several times in Who’s Who Among America’s Teachers.
 As an advocate for bringing all of the arts together, she has also served as the Coordinator of Music at The Heckscher Museum of Art, organizing concerts that connected to the museum's exhibitions.

 Michelle LaPorte earned a Master of Arts Degree in Music from Long Island University and has a Bachelor of Arts Degree in Music Performance from the State University of New York at Stony Brook.
 Ms. LaPorte is currently a member of the National Flute Association, Chamber Music America, and the Delian Music Society.